awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 1. To upload the listed files and folders without configuring additional upload options, at the bottom of the page, choose **Upload**\.

    Amazon S3 uploads your objects and folders\.
-When the upload completes, you can see a success message on the **Upload: status** page\.
+When the upload completes, you can see a success message on the **Upload: status** page\.<a name="configure-additional-properties"></a>

-1. To configure additional object properties before uploading, see [To configure additional object properties](#configure-additional-properties)\.<a name="configure-additional-properties"></a>

 **To configure additional object properties**

+1. To change access control list permissions, choose **Permissions**\.

+1. Under **Access control list \(ACL\)**, edit the permissions\.

+   For information about object access permissions, see [Using the S3 console to set ACL permissions for an object](managing-acls.md#set-object-permissions)\.
+You can grant read access to your objects to the public \(everyone in the world\) for all of the files that you're uploading\.
+However, we recommend not changing the default setting for public read access\.
+Granting public read access is applicable to a small subset of use cases, such as when buckets are used for websites\.
+You can always change the object permissions after you upload the object\.

-1. To configure additional object properties, choose **Additional upload options**\.
+1. To configure other additional properties, choose **Properties**\.

 1. Under **Storage class**, choose the storage class for the files you're uploading\.